sinceohsix/lcdl-repo/README.md

   </h4>
 </div>

-LC-DL is a work-in-progress and currently undergoing a huge overhaul, expect things to break, also expect them to be fixed.
+LC-DL v0.4 is coming soon and while it is being prepared the app repository hosted here is being slowly removed.
+Apps will be available in a new repository very **very** soon.
 Your patience is appreciated.

 <strong>0.4 Beta is coming very soon.</strong>